 20 Facts You Didn’t Know About Russell Wilson

-Russell Wilson is a veteran quarterback for the Pittsburgh Steelers, won the Super Bowl in 2014.
+Russell Wilson is a veteran quarterback for the New York Giants, won the Super Bowl in 2014.
 He was drafted by the Seahawks in 2012 and played his college football at the University of Wisconsin.
 Here's the 20 Facts You Didn't Know About Russell Wilson.

 20. Russell Wilson openly admitted that he was not the kindest of kids.